 Will Harinsky acquired the above photo (and three other variations of the same pose) in February, 2004 at a Serial and B western movie convention in Tucson from a dealer of various flats and posters.
 All 4 photos are about 5" x 3" in size.
 The bag they came in was old, worn, and yellow with a stamp that reads "Republic Pictures" in black ink.
 Anybody have any info on this image?

 Jane Doe #1

 The name Nancy Chambers isn't familiar to us, at least as a B-western performer.
 Perhaps she was a rodeo or circus performer, or worked in a western swing band.
 Anybody have any info on her?

 The above photo shows Guinn 'Big Boy' Williams standing on the right, and in the window are a half-dozen faces which are shown below.
 Photo from SINGIN' IN THE CORN (1946), which starred Judy Canova.

-Bottom row is, from L-to-R, Frank Lackteen, Frances Rey, and Nick Thompson.
+Bottom row L-to-R are Frank Lackteen, Frances Rey, and Nick Thompson.

 Got an e-mail from Phil Arnold who was in touch with stuntman Jack Lilley.
 Lilley identified our John Doe #5 as Tom Humphries.